Response

 }

-// Return an empty chunk to signify the end of the response
+// Return empty chunk to indicate response end

 $connection->send(new Chunk(''));